 Goro Miyazaki, son of animator Hayao Miyzaki, subsequently made the anime Earthsea film Tales from Earthsea (2006), which was adapted from The Farthest Shore and parts of Tehanu.
 This is a beautiful film that captures the essence of Ursula Le Guins writing far more than anything in the mini-series does.
 The only other film adaptations of Ursula Le Guins works are The Lathe of Heaven, which has been twice filmed as the the tv movies, The Lathe of Heaven (1980) and The Lathe of Heaven (2002), although James Camerons Avatar (2009) uncreditedly steals much of Le Guins book The Word for World is Forest.
 Ursula Le Guin also wrote an episode for the Canadian sf series Starlost (1973).

-Director Robert Lieberman also made the interesting supposedly true life alien abduction film Fire in the Sky (1993) but most of his work has been in television with the other genre likes of the futuristic cyber-thriller Net Force (1999) and the alien invasion mini-series Final Days of Planet Earth (2006), as well as the Torture Porn film The Tortured (2010).
+Director Robert Lieberman also made the interesting supposedly true life alien abduction film Fire in the Sky (1993) but most of his work has been in television with the other genre likes of the futuristic cyber-thriller Net Force (1999), the alien invasion mini-series Final Days of Planet Earth (2006) and Eve of Destruction (2013), as well as the Torture Porn film The Tortured (2010).

 Hallmarks other works of genre note are: the sf mini-series White Dwarf (1995), The Canterville Ghost (1996), Gullivers Travels (1996), Harvey (1996), the Christmas musical Mrs Santa Claus (1996), Murders in the Rue Morgue (1996), the childrens horror Shadow Zone: The Undead Express (1996), the medical thriller Terminal (1996), The Odyssey (1997), the cloning thriller The Third Twin (1997), 20,000 Leagues Under the Sea (1997), the monster movie Creature (1998), Merlin (1998), the sf film Virtual Obsession (1998), Aftershock: Earthquake in New York (1999), Alice in Wonderland (1999), Animal Farm (1999), A Christmas Carol (1999), the tv series Farscape (1999-2003), Journey to the Center of the Earth (1999), The Legend of Sleepy Hollow (1999), The Magical Land of the Leprechauns (1999), Arabian Nights (2000), the modernized Hamlet (2000), Jason and the Argonauts (2000), Prince Charming (2000), the mini-series The 10th Kingdom (2000) set in an alternate world where fairy-tales are true, the medical thriller Acceptable Risk (2001), The Infinite Worlds of H.G.
 Wells (2001), Jack and the Beanstalk: The Real Story (2001), The Monkey King/The Lost Empire (2001), My Life as a Fairytale: Hans Christian Andersen (2001), Snow White (2001), the series Tales from the Neverending Story (2001), the fantasy adventure Voyage of the Unicorn (2001), the Sherlock Holmes film The Case of the Whitechapel Vampire (2002), Dinotopia (2002), The Hound of the Baskervilles (2002), the Christmas film Mr St. Nick (2002), the Christmas film Santa Jr (2002), Snow Queen (2002), the modernized A Carol Christmas (2003), Children of Dune (2003), the American Indian legends mini-series Dreamkeeper (2003), the childrens monster film Monster Makers (2003), Angel in the Family (2004), A Christmas Carol (2004), 5ive Days to Midnight (2004) about forewarning of the future, Frankenstein (2004), King Solomons Mines (2004), the Christmas film Single Santa Seeks Mrs. Claus (2004), Dinotopia: Quest for the Ruby Sunstone (2005), Hercules (2005), the thriller Icon (2005), Meet the Santas (2005), Mysterious Island (2005), the disaster mini-series Supernova (2005), The Curse of King Tuts Tomb (2006), the disaster mini-series The Final Days of Planet Earth (2006), Merlins Apprentice (2006), the bird flu disaster mini-series Pandemic (2006), the disaster mini-series 10:15 Apocalypse (2006), the psychic drama Carolina Moon (2007), the psychic drama Claire (2007) and the ghost story Something Beneath (2007).